 - Who heads up data protection in your business?

 - Do you provide staff training on data protection?

 - Do you have privacy notices, and do you have a process to respond to individuals’ requests for information?

 - If you outsource overseas, do you know how the vendor protects your data?

-Gina says, "Taking a data selfie now will help you to prepare for the General Data Protection Regulation (GDPR), which comes into force across the EU in May 2018.
+Joanne says, "Taking a data selfie now will help you to prepare for the General Data Protection Regulation (GDPR), which comes into force across the EU in May 2018.
 The GDPR will have stricter requirements for data protection, and heavier fines for non-compliance.
 Regardless of Brexit, the UK will need to comply with the GDPR while it is still in the EU."